BeCreative-Germany/YLESS/README.md

 #YLESS
-YLESS (experimental) is a new concept to extends CSS with dynamic behavior such as variables, mixins, operations and functions but it is very lightweight.
+YLESS (experimental) is a new concept to extends CSS with dynamic behavior such as variables, mixins, operations and functions but it is very lightweight and fast.
 YAML is a human-readable data serialization format it is a superset of JSON and is very clear and comfortable.
 Why we dont´t use a format which we already know and every day use?
 It use Javascript for function execution and calculation.